Information about this exciting field:

 Medical Assisting occupational courses will be completed in three (3) semesters.

-- Medical Assisting Admission Points Fall 2016 Appalachian
+- Medical Assisting Program Admission Points Fall 2018 Appalachian Campus

 Students should contact a Health Sciences Advisor with questions about admission criteria or to schedule an advisement appointment.